opixelum/brain-disk-gitbook/docs/blockchain/scaling.md

 - Increases the number of transactions per second;
 - Similar to a highway road with more lanes: more cars can ride simultaneously;
 - Layer 1 scaling solution;
+- Can help reduce gas fees since network is less congested.

 ### References